 Rugby World Cup 2023: Today’s matches, full schedule and group standings

-Top-ranked Ireland claimed a 13-8 statement victory over defending champions South Africa in a high-octane heavyweight World Cup clash that lived up to the hype at a sweltering Stade de France on Saturday.
+Top-ranked Ireland claimed a 13-8 statement victory over defending champions South Africa in a high-octane heavyweight World Cup clash yesterday that lived up to the hype at a sweltering Stade de France.

-Meantime, in Lille, Steve Borthwick’s triple-playmaker plan worked well against Chile as England delivered its best display at the tournament so far.

-Whilst, Wales and Australia collide in a massive Pool C showdown on Sunday evening.
+And this evening, Wales and Australia collide in a massive Pool C showdown.
 It is now do-or-die territory for the Wallabies in terms of their quarter-final hopes after slipping to a first defeat by Fiji for 69 years.

 What are the next matches?